Project Quarantine: You Should Finally Frame and Hang That Art You've Got Lying Around

 Welcome to Project Quarantine, an ongoing column dedicated to helping you utilize your “confined to the domicile” time to accomplish those home tasks we’ve all been putting off for ages.

 Pretty much everyone I know has at least one piece of art lying around the house that he/she has been meaning to get framed and put up but just hasn’t gotten around to it.
 Why?
 Because framing things is expensive.
 And a pain in the ass.
 I should know better than anyone.

 Anyone who knows me will tell you that I’m perhaps a little obsessed with framing stuff.
-Thanks to an open floorplan and high ceilings, the apartment I share with my lovely fiancé features a gallery wall with around 40 works of varying sizes and mediums.
+Thanks to an open floorplan and high ceilings, the apartment I share (and now spend 99.5% of my time in) with my lovely wife features a gallery wall with around 40 works of varying sizes and mediums.

 Framebridge has a surprising number of frame choices and two logistical options for framing your artwork: upload a digital file or mail in a physical piece.
 I tried both.

 For the digital file, I sent a hi-res snap by the supremely talented Emily Winiker and maxed out Framebridge’s standard dimensions of 32″ x 40″ — a steal at $199, especially considering the price includes the print itself.
 A week later, a big ol’ box showed up with the beautifully framed (and expertly printed, it bears noting) piece tucked neatly inside.